A consulting firm partner invited you for a coffee chat? Amazing!

 What is a consulting coffee chat?

-A coffee chat is an informal meeting with someone who can provide insights and advice on your career path while also investigating if you would be a good fit for their own company.
-In consulting, these short meetings are usually conducted by Managers and sometimes even Partners of a firm.
+In consulting, these short meetings are usually conducted by Senior Associates, Managers, and sometimes even Partners of a firm.
 It is employed by all top-tier consulting firms such as McKinsey, BCG, and Bain as well as by tier-2 firms such as LEK, Oliver Wyman, Roland Berger, Strategy&, etc. for high-potential candidates.

 During a career coffee chat, you should be prepared to discuss your career goals, your experiences and skills, and your areas of interest.
 You should also be prepared to ask questions and seek advice on how to achieve your goals and navigate the consulting job market.
 Some topics you might discuss during a career coffee chat include your current job, your long-term career aspirations, any challenges or obstacles you’re facing, and any specific advice or guidance you’re seeking.
 It’s also a good idea to come prepared with a list of questions to ask the person you’re meeting with.